Human Rights

 Human Rights Policy and Management

-In accordance with the principles of human rights outlined in the United Nations Universal Declaration of Human Rights, the Two Covenants, UN Global Compact, International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, and UN Guiding Principles on Business and Human Rights, as well as local regulations in our operational locations worldwide, HIWIN not only requires compliance with labor-related regulations in our own employment practices, but also refrains from forcing unwilling employees to engage in labor practices.
-Additionally, through an assessment process, we evaluate suppliers’ capabilities in seven major categories based on the ” Responsible Business Alliance (RBA) Code of Conduct, ” which includes labor management mechanisms.
+HIWIN supports and adheres to the Universal Declaration of Human Rights, the United Nations Global Compact, the ILO Declaration on Fundamental Principles and Rights at Work, the United Nations Guiding Principles on Business and Human Rights, and the OECD Due Diligence Guidance for Responsible Business Conduct, among other fundamental human rights principles and the laws and regulations in each of our global locations of operations.
+HIWIN has established a human rights policy to protect the human rights of our employees, suppliers, contractors, and communities worldwide.
+HIWIN not only requires compliance with labor-related regulations in our own employment practices, but also refrains from forcing unwilling employees to engage in labor practices.
+Additionally, through an assessment process, we evaluate suppliers’capabilities in seven major categories based on the “Responsible Business Alliance (RBA) Code of Conduct,” which includes labor management mechanisms.
 This ensures that our supplier partners uphold basic human rights, protect employees’ lawful rights from unlawful infringement, and collectively implement corporate social responsibility.

 Employee Feedback Channels and Case Management